 The basic query letter format

-Like our query letter sample, your query letter should be approximately three paragraphs long and include some basic elements, although the order of those elements can vary.
+Like our query letter sample, your query letter should be only a few paragraphs long and include some basic elements, although the order of those elements can vary.

 *A note on word count: In general, novels should not exceed 100,000 words.
 With few exceptions, agents will ignore novels longer than this.